January marks the official start of National Train Your Dog Month, but you can teach your dog new things at any time of year.

 8. Stand On Hind Legs

-While this trick may seem like something to leave to the professionals, if you’re a persistent dog owner with patience and high determination, it’s definitely doable.
+While this trick may seem like something to leave to the professionals, if you’re a persistent dog parent with patience and high determination, it’s definitely doable.

 In comparison to tricks like “Shake Hands” or “Spin,” this trick may seem complex, but really it’s just as easy to achieve if you put the work and effort in.

-Big or small, any dog is capable of learning this if their owner is just as determined.
+Big or small, any dog is capable of learning this if their human is just as determined.
 Watch the video above for details on how to pull it off.

 9. Sit Pretty